Whether you love listening to poetry, or enjoy writing it - Come on down to Macclesfield's friendly and unpredictable poetry slam!

 Everyone is welcome - In the past, first-time poets have beaten former poet laureates!
 All material is equally good and in the past we've had poems ranging from the heart-breaking to the hilarious, covering subjects ranging from pub toilets to politics, from bondage to the Big Issue!

-No registration or ticket is necessary - Just turn up (on time) with your poems and put your name down to compete.
+No registration or ticket is necessary - Just turn up with your poems and put your name down to compete.
+The competition begins around 9:30, so any poets not registered by that point will not be able to compete.
 Entry is £3 per poet, and all poets are advised to bring along enough material for three or four 3-minute rounds.

 How it works: